ditcraft/cli/README.md

 * Create or change a file in the repository where you want to test the dit client
 * Run `dit commit <COMMIT_MESSAGE>`
     * dit will automatically commit these changes to a new branch and show you all the information necessary
-* You can now let simulated demo voters vote on this proposal with `dit demo_vote <PROPOSA_ID>`
-* When it's time to open the demo voters votes to the public, call `dit demo_open <PROPOSAL_ID>`
-    * The timeframe to open your vote is displayed after calling `dit commit` or `dit demo_vote`
+* Five demo validators will automatically vote on your proposal, so you'll directly see some action
     * Note: For testing and developing purposes the timeframe to cast and open the vote is 3 minutes each.
 In reality this would last some days or a week.
-* After you opened the demo voters votes, you need to wait until the opening phase is over to finalize the vote with `dit finalize <PROPOSAL_ID>`
+* Afterwards, ou need to wait until the opening phase is over to finalize the vote with `dit finalize <PROPOSAL_ID>`
     * Now you will see the outcome of the vote.
     * If the vote passed dit will automatically merge your commit into the master branch.
     * If the vote didn't pass dit will automatically remove your commit from the repository.